Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/feedback.md

 Look at competitors: D-light
 BenyLIGHTs has the advantage of being assembled in Ethiopia, which competitors cannot bring Cheaper because avoids import tax etc

+Things to clarify with Noam:
+- Where is the manufacturing happening, is it in China or Ethiopia?
+- Ask what is unique compared to D-lights, how this product is different
+- Feedback was to focus more on the documentation than the coding
+- What to do if we can't get the LED to light up?
+- Propose ideas on case and diffuser